MadeAgents/ADMIRE/README.md

   <a href="README_zh.md">中文</a> | English
 </p>

 ADMIRE is a reinforcement learning framework that uses **adaptive milestone rewards** to train GUI agents.
-It automatically generates task milestones from successful trajectories and provides dense process rewards to guide agent learning.
+It automatically generates task milestones from successful trajectories and provides dense rewards to guide agent learning.

 ## Installation